 The load cells on a scale are an isolated circuit.
-When moisture enters the load cell or junction boxes the circuit is no longer isolated, this causes drifting.
-Before opening any box on your scale ensure that the indicator is off and that your not opening anything other than the scales junction box.
-Check the box for moisture, if some is found dry out the box with paper towels or a hair dryer.
+When moisture enters the load cell or junction boxes, the circuit is no longer isolated and may cause drifting.
+Before opening any box on your scale ensure that the indicator is off and that you are not opening anything other than the scales junction box.
+Check the box for moisture and if moisture is found, dry out the box with paper towels or a hair dryer.
 Make sure not to melt any of the wires in the box as this can cause other problems.
 If the boxes are dry then check for a damaged cable in between the indicator-J-box-load cell.
 Old splices in load cell cables are common areas that can also cause problems.
 Note: Removing the cable from the load cell will damage it beyond repair.

 This problem is normally caused in the colder months.
 It has to do with debris (ice, dirt, etc.) under the scale and interfering with the transfer of load directly to the load cells.
 Areas that should be checked are the gaps between approaches and scale and where sections meet.
 If the debris is frozen you can try chipping or melting it away.
 Melting with heat can cause other problems, melting cables or load cells.
 Steam is very effective at removing debris but be careful not to directly spray the load cells or junction boxes.